To the left is a picture of what your skimmer box will look like once the

 installed.
 Before you backfill against your skimmer, make sure you

-have the 3" male PVC threaded coupling glued and screwed down
+have the 3" male PVC threaded coupling glued in and screwed down

 tight.